-7.2.
 Ticket Management

-Importing tickets related to your project activates the Ticket Completion Rate and Innovation Rate indicators in your project (new in 18.0).
+Importing tickets related to your project activates the Ticket Completion Rate and Innovation Rate indicators in your project.

 The Ticket Completion Rate helps you track the ratio of open and closed tickets in your project, while the Innovation Rate is an indicator of the ratio of enhancements versus defects being worked on.
 Both indicators are enabled when importing tickets using a Data Provider like Mantis or Jira.